cgebitcoin/bitminti/README.md

 ---

-**Start mining BTC3 today and experience Bitcoin development without limits!**
+**Join the BTC3 network today – mine, transact, and be part of the next generation of cryptocurrency!**